Recently updated on April 21st, 2026 at 12:16 pm

 1. Take Screening

 Start with an online screening tool to determine whether your case may qualify for record restriction in Georgia.
-The screening will ask questions about your arrest, the outcome of your case, and your criminal history to help determine eligibility.
+The screening asks questions about your arrest, case outcome, and criminal history to provide a preliminary assessment of your eligibility.

 Prepare-Documents